 Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.
 It usually only lasts up to few days or weeks.
-Although it sometimes needs emergency treatment and some people can have longer-lasting problems, (see section on when to call 999).
+Although it sometimes needs emergency treatment and some people can have longer-lasting problems.

 Signs and symptoms of concussion